 Stoves Built (1998-2013): 63,419

 Each cookstove decreases a families' need for firewood by 50-70%, as compared to standard open fire cooking, and reduces carbon emissions by at least 1.5 tons per year.
-When vented to the outside of the home, these improved cookstoves also decrease indoor air pollution, which is responsible for the death of 4 million people, mostly women and children, every year.
-Our Clean Cookstove program is also unique becuase we build all of our stoves in-country, using locally sourced materials and creating much needed jobs.
+When vented to the outside of the home, these improved cookstoves also decrease indoor air pollution, which is responsible for the death of 4.3 million people every year (World Health Organization, 2014).
+Our Clean Cookstove program is also unique becuase we build all of our stoves in-country, using locally sourced materials and creating much needed jobs within each program country.

 Click on a stove model below to learn more.